vlazzarini/opcode_compiler/README.md

 ============

 This experimental opcode library build on the initial work by Michael Goggins, and is based on the llvm/clang interpreter example code.
-It provides a just-in-time C and C++ module compilers, which can be used to add new opcodes to Csound or to execute code on-the-fly.
+It provides opcodes for C/C++ compilation to LLVM IR, as well as to execute compiled code.

 The module compilers for C and C++ are